IrynaK-a/car-dealer/README.md

 ## Overview
 This app allows users to filter vehicles by make and year.

+## Features

+1. Vehicle Make and Model Year Filtering:
+    - users can select a vehicle make from a dropdown list and choose a model year between 2015 and the current year from another dropdown.
+2. Result Page:
+    - when a user selects a make and model year, the app navigates to a results page where the filtered vehicle models are displayed

 ## Installation
 1. Clone the repository:
     ```bash